 This is why life coaching became so popular – because there’s something for everyone.

 However, if you’re looking for a coach for the first time, or trying to find a coach that suits your specific needs, searching for the term “life coach” could be ridiculously confusing.
 If you need help finding a credible coach that fits your need: See here for the ultimate guide for everything you need to know before hiring a coach.

-In the spirit of clarifying my service and focus: I’m a wellbeing and mind coach.
+In the spirit of clarifying my service and focus: I’m a conscious leadership & wellbeing coach.

 I help well-meaning and busy people experience life with less stress and reconnect with what matters most.

 My coaching approach is grounded in psychology, mindfulness, neuroscience, and trauma-informed practices.

 I’m a gal who likes bullets since I come from the world of management consulting.
 So, in 4 bullets, here are the foundational coaching tenents that I personally follow when working with my clients: